Amanda Sewell

 Music DirectorDr.
 Amanda Sewell joined the staff at Interlochen Public Radio in 2015 and has served as the music director since 2019.

-Sewell oversees the staff and programming at Classical IPR.
+Sewell manages the music staff and programming at Classical IPR.

 Since 2018, Sewell has overseen the addition of archival recordings of Interlochen student performances to IPR's broadcast library.
 She also hosts and produces The Interlochen Collection, a weekly program featuring those archival recordings.